 Application for Credit by Examination is available in the Admissions Office.
 If the application for the credit by exam is approved, the student must pay the credit by exam fees to the Admission and Records Office (AC2-130), no later than the end of the ninth week of the semester in the amount of \$10 for the first unit plus \$5 for each additional unit for each course on credit by examination (i.e. credit by exam fee for a 4.0 unit class would be \$25 plus the \$46 per unit enrollment fee for a total of \$209.
 If California residency has not been established, non-resident tuition fees will also be added).
 The receipt for payment must be presented to the instructor before the exam will be administered.
-Financial Aid is NOT available including the Board of Governor's fee waiver.
+Financial Aid will not cover Credit by Exam fees.